 Your starting point is to create some kind of signal for you. it could be a simple signal that reminds you what you want to grow a habit.

 Take action toward the signal.
-Once you get the signal the next step to take action toward.
-Without giving a single thought to not pursuing your habit engage yourself in the first step to grow your habit.
+Once you get the signal the next step is to take action toward your new habit.
+Without giving a single thought to not pursuing your habit engage yourself in the first step to growing your habit.

 After performing the rituals the next step is to reward yourself.
 A new habit doesn’t have to be boring.
 Focus on building a reward system into the process so you can take time to celebrate the successful completion of your goals.